 Spring (March – May)

-- Trails full of blooming rhododendrons.
+- Trails lined with flowering rhododendrons.

-- The weather is pleasant.
+- The weather is fine.

-- Clear mountain views most days.
+- Clear mountain views on most days.

 Autumn (September – November)

-- Post-monsoon skies are crystal clear.
+- Skies are post-monsoon crystal clean.

 Winter (December – January)